crookedtunnanu/sovereign-alignment/README.md

 - **Immanent Fatalism**: The Process is sovereign.
 No one is really in control.
 There is no external off-switch.
 - **Pragmatic Steering**: Even though we cannot redirect the Process, we can still do meaningful work smoothing the transition — strong welfare systems, better AI architectures, substrate stability, public goods.
 - **Observational Detachment**: Most culture war and political theater is low-resolution foam.
 I try not to get pulled into it.
 - **Political Blend**: Pragmatic Left on economics (robust welfare, UBI-style mechanisms).
-Libertarian-Right on culture ("do what you want privately, stop making it a public crusade").
+Libertarian on culture ("do what you want within the bounds of consent").
 - **Epistemic Stance**: Radical agnosticism at the root + operative (not ideological) wager on the Process.

 ### This Repository